 The following chronology summarizes the key meetings and events that led to the signing of the merger agreement.
-The following chronology does not purport to catalogue every conversation among the MedEquities Board, members of its management, its advisors and other parties.
+The following chronology does not purport to catalogue every conversation among our Board, members of our management, our advisors and other parties.